British Airways grounds nearly all flights as pilots strike

 As a result, it said it had “no option but to cancel nearly 100%” of its flights.

-BA said it stands ready to return to talks with pilots’ union BALPA and that it is offering affected customers full refunds or the option to rebook.
+BA said it stands ready to return to talks with pilots’ union Balpa and that it is offering affected customers full refunds or the option to rebook.

+BA said in a statement: “We understand the frustration and disruption Balpa’s strike action has caused our customers.
+After many months of trying to resolve the pay dispute, we are extremely sorry that it has come to this.”

+BA says it has offered pilots a pay rise of 11.5% over three years but the union says its members want a bigger share of the company’s profits.

-The union accuses BA is making massive profits at the expense of workers who made sacrifices during hard times.
+The union accuses BA of making massive profits at the expense of workers who made sacrifices during hard times.
 A further strike is penciled in for Sept.
 27.

+“They’ve previously taken big pay cuts to help the company through hard times.
+Now BA is making billions of pounds of profit, its pilots have made a fair, reasonable and affordable claim for pay and benefits.”

 BA operates up to 850 flights a day.
+The company said it understands the frustration of passengers affected by the strike.

+London’s sprawling Heathrow Airport will be the most impacted by the work stoppage as it is BA’s major hub and used for many of the company’s long-haul international flights.

 Sign up for Daily Newsletters